kurtosis-tech/kardinal-playground/README.md

 - 🚙 Minikube: A tool that lets you run Kubernetes locally
 - 🎛 kubectl: The command-line tool for interacting with Kubernetes clusters
 - 🌐 Istio: An open-source service mesh that layers transparently onto existing distributed applications
-- 📊 Kiali: A management console for Istio-based service mesh

 ## 🚀 Getting Started